DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Dr. Tyra studied the data.
 "Different how?"*

 *"Different techniques, different objectives, different timescales.
-It's like they were done by entirely different... entities."*
+It's like they were done by entirely different administrations."*

 *The word hung in the air.
-If their intervention hypothesis was correct, they weren't just dealing with one advanced intelligence—they were looking at evidence of two completely different approaches to human development.*
+If their intervention hypothesis was correct, they weren't just dealing with one advanced intelligence—they were looking at evidence of a cosmic changing of the guard.*

 ## The Genetic Inconsistency